 Intramuscular penicillin G benzathine (single dose) may be administered to patients who cannot complete a 10-day course of oral therapy or to patients at enhanced risk for rheumatic fever (eg, those with history of previous rheumatic heart disease and/or living in crowded conditions).
 Injections of benzathine penicillin provide bactericidal levels against GAS for 21 to 28 days.
 The addition of procaine penicillin alleviates some of the discomfort associated with benzathine injections and may favorably influence the initial clinical response.
-The preferred product is the combination of 900,000 units of benzathine penicillin G plus 300,000 units of procaine penicillin (Bicillin C-R 900/300).
+The preferred product in children is the combination of 900,000 units of benzathine penicillin G plus 300,000 units of procaine penicillin (Bicillin C-R 900/300).
 (See Penicillin G benzathine-penicillin G procaine: Drug information).
 Dosing is outlined in the Table (table 1).

 Cephalosporins are acceptable alternatives in patients with recurrent GAS infection but are not recommended as first-line therapy [45-52].
 Cephalosporins have demonstrated better microbiologic and clinical cure rates than penicillin; these differences appear to be greater among children than adults, and some favor use of first-generation cephalosporins as first-line therapy in this group [53-55].
 However, second- and third-generation cephalosporins are more expensive than penicillin and may facilitate development of antibiotic resistance and are not favored as first-line therapy [46,47].
 (See 'Recurrent infection' below.)

 Antibiotic therapy directed against beta-lactamase producing upper respiratory tract flora (such as amoxicillin-clavulanate) remains controversial and is not indicated in patients with acute pharyngitis, although it would be effective [2,56,57].